tatianegercina/FinTech/02-Homework/04-Pandas/Instructions/README.md

 2. Download the data as CSV files and calculate the portfolio returns.

+3. Calculate the returns for each stock.

+4. Using those returns, calculate the weighted returns for your entire portfolio assuming an equal number of shares for each stock.

-3. Add your portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
+5. Add your portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
+How does your portfolio fair?

+## Your analysis should include the following:

+- Using all portfolios:
+  - The annualized standard deviation (252 trading days) for all portfolios.
+  - The plotted rolling standard deviation using a 21 trading day window for all portfolios.
+  - The calculated annualized Sharpe Ratios and the accompanying bar plot visualization.
+  - A correlation table.
+- Using your custom portfolio and one other of your choosing:
+  - The plotted beta. .
 How does your portfolio fair?

 ---